 • smoking.

-Sometimes type 1 diabetes can be caused by oncological diseases of the pancreas, poisoning.
+Sometimes type 1 diabetes can be caused by pancreatic cancer or poisoning.

 Stages and development of the disease

-Unlike type 2 diabetes, which develops slowly over several years, type 1 diabetes progresses to a severe degree within a month, or even 2-3 weeks.
-And the first symptoms that indicate the disease usually appear violently, in such a way that it is difficult not to notice them.
+Unlike type 2 diabetes, which develops slowly over several years, type 1 diabetes becomes severe within a month or even 2-3 weeks.
+And the first symptoms indicating a disease usually manifest themselves violently, in such a way that they are difficult to miss.

-In the very first stages of the disease, when immune cells are just beginning to attack the pancreas, there are usually no clearly visible symptoms in patients.
-Even when 50% of the beta cells are destroyed, the patient may not feel anything, except for a slight malaise.
-And the real manifestation of the disease with all its characteristic symptoms occurs only when about 90% of the cells are destroyed.
-With this degree of disease, the remaining cells can no longer be saved, even if treatment is started on time.
+In the very first stages of the disease, when immune cells are just beginning to attack the pancreas, patients usually have no obvious symptoms.
+Even when 50% of the beta cells are destroyed, the patient may not feel anything other than mild discomfort.
+And the real manifestation of the disease with all its characteristic symptoms occurs only when approximately 90% of the cells are destroyed.
+At this stage of the disease, the remaining cells cannot be saved, even if treatment is started on time.

 The last stage of the disease is the complete destruction of insulin-producing cells.
 At this stage, the patient can no longer do without insulin injections.